pingcap/talent-plan/rust/projects/parallelism/project.md

 types: sender types, and reciever types; and that can send between the two types any type that implements `Send` + `'static`).

-Messages is Rust are typically represented as enums, with variants for each possible message that can be sent, like:
+Messages in Rust are typically represented as enums, with variants for each possible message that can be sent, like:

 ```